Alexion24/reminder_bot/README.md

 # reminder_bot

-Reminder bot for personal use
+Telegram reminder bot for personal use